Functional normalizing flow for statistical inverse problems of partial differential equations: Functional Normalizing Flow

-Monte Carlo sampling allows us to estimate the KL divergence, which we can use as a loss function to optimize the transformation parameters \(\theta\).
-The full details of the algorithm are presented in Algorithm $\ref{alg A}$.
-The estimated gradient of $\theta_k$ in Algorithm $\ref{alg A}$ can be computed by the preconditioned stochastic gradient-based optimization methods such as RMSprop (Root Mean Square Propagation), AdaGrad (Adaptive Gradient), and Adam (Adaptive Moment Estimation).
-In this article, we adopt the Adam optimizer, with implementation details provided in Section $\ref{sec4}$.
+Monte Carlo sampling allows us to estimate the KL divergence, which serves as the loss function, to optimize the transformation parameters \(\theta\).
+Details of the algorithm are presented in Algorithm \ref{alg A}.
+The estimated gradient of $\theta_k$ in Algorithm \ref{alg A} can be computed by the preconditioned stochastic gradient-based optimization methods such as RMSprop (Root Mean Square Propagation) \cite{RMS}, AdaGrad (Adaptive Gradient) \cite{Adagrad}, and Adam (Adaptive Moment Estimation) \cite{Adam}.
+In this article, we adopt the Adam optimizer, with implementation details provided in Section \ref{sec4}.